Bread of Life Ministries International: History

 After the People Power Revolution in 1986, Pastor Conde drew inspiration from his Korea Prayer Study Tour and Prayer Mountain experiences in South Korea.
 BOL then acquired a piece of land in the mountains in Antipolo, Rizal to build the country's and Southeast Asia's first Prayer Mountain facilities in 1988.

-On April 5, 1987, BOL services moved to Circle Theatre (now Circle Events Place) located at Timog Avenue, and started to divide into four worship gatherings every Sunday.
+On April 5, 1987, BOL services moved to Circle Theatre (now Circle Events Place) and divided into four worship gatherings every Sunday.
 Between 1989 and 1991, it was one of the fastest-growing churches in the country with membership of up to 2,000 people in 1992.
 BOL then changed its name to Bread of Life Ministries.
-BOL also planted another central church in Makati, and had been planting church satellites nationwide.
+They planted another central church in Makati, and had been planting church satellites nationwide.

-In August 1993, BOL began building its own ministry center along Mother Ignacia Avenue in Quezon City.
-BOL is an indigenous church, built without foreign help, financial assistance, political support, or church partnership.
+In August 1993, BOL began building its own ministry center in Quezon City.
+By this time BOL was an indigenous church, built without foreign help, financial assistance, political support, or church partnership.